nodejs/node/doc/api/quic.md

 * Returns: {QuicEndpoint}

 Creates and adds a new `QuicEndpoint` to the `QuicSocket` instance.
-An error will be thrown if `quicsock.addEndpoint()` is called either after the `QuicSocket` has already started binding to the local ports, or after the `QuicSocket` has been destroyed.
+An error will be thrown if `quicsocket.addEndpoint()` is called either after the `QuicSocket` has already started binding to the local ports, or after the `QuicSocket` has been destroyed.